 - Extended tire lifespan

-Because Nitrogen is less likely to seep through your tire walls than oxygen, it provides a more constant tire pressure during changing weather.
-More stable tire pressure results in less tire wear, thus prolonging the life of the tire.
-Nitrogen filled tires can also lessen corrosion on steel or aluminum rims.
+Because Nitrogen is less likely to seep through tire walls than oxygen, it provides more constant tire pressure during changing weather.
+More stable tire pressure results in less tire wear, thus prolonging the tire’s life.
+Nitrogen-filled tires can also lessen corrosion on steel or aluminum rims.

 Tires-easy.com for Great Prices